jwsloan/summer_to_remember/page-prompts/_login-dashboard.md

      - **Today**: Count of tasks scheduled for today with a "Go to Today" button
    - **Google profile image** is displayed next to the user's name in the top-right corner of the header
    - "Photos" button in header navigates to `/photos.html`
-   - **Google-inspired UI:** The dashboard layout, cards, and buttons should match Google's design system as closely as possible, using Shoelace and custom CSS variables.
+   - **Google-inspired UI:** The dashboard layout, cards, and buttons should match Google's design system as closely as possible, using a component library and custom CSS variables.

 3. **LLM Integration**
    - Use `<login-button>` component for Google OAuth